ogusarenko/mke-docs/content/docs/configuration/ingress/tcp-udp-services.md

    ```
 ## Expose a UDP service

-To expose UDP services, set the following parameters in the MKE 4 configuration
+To expose UDP services, set the following parameters in the `mke4.yaml` configuration file.
-file.

 | Field                           | Description                                       |
 |---------------------------------|---------------------------------------------------|